react-ui-org/docoff/README.md

 The files that are parsed for prop definition need to be of the following types:

-1. `React.Component` that can be parsed by [react-docgen](https://github.com/reactjs/react-docgen).
-In short, it must import and depend on `React`.
-These files must:
+1. `React.Component` that can be parsed by [react-docgen](https://github.com/reactjs/react-docgen) - in short, this file must import and depend on `React`.
+It must:
    1. Use the `*.js` or `*.jsx` suffix
-   2. There can be only one component per file.
-2. A wrapper of a `React.Component`.
-This file must not create a `React.Component` as it only wraps the component on the JS level (e.g. `const MyGreeting = (props) => BaseGreeting({ ...props });`).
-These files must:
-   1. Define constant `defaultProps` (even when empty)
-   2. Define constant `propTypes` (even when empty)
-   3. There can be only one component wrapper per file
+   2. Define only one component per file
-   4. It must not import `React`,  we check
-3. A *prop definition file*.
-This file must not create a `React.Component` as it only defines `propTypes` and `defaultProps`.
-These files must:
+2. A *prop definition file* - it must not create a `React.Component` as it only defines `propTypes` and `defaultProps`.
+It must:
-   1. Use the `*.props.js suffix
+   1. Use the `*.props.js` suffix
    2. Define constant `defaultProps` (even when empty)
    3. Define constant `propTypes` (even when empty)

-Parsing of files describe in point 2) and 3) is not too elegant.
+Parsing of the *prop definition file* is not too elegant.
 As [react-docgen](https://github.com/reactjs/react-docgen) only supports parsing components, a fake component is created around these definitions.
 It is not a robust solution.
-If you run into problems, see the [source code](.src/DocoffReactProps/DocoffReactProps.js) to see what is going on.
+If you run into problems, see the [source code](./src/DocoffReactProps/DocoffReactProps.js) to see what is going on.

 #####  Inheritance Rules

+Typically, there should be only one `React.Component` definition as the last file in the cascade.
+All files preceding it should be *prop definition files*.

 There is no clean way to achieve full inheritance so for things to work the following rules must be observed:

-1. The props are overloaded one at a time.
-The result of one merge is used as the base for the next merge.
+1. The props are overloaded one at a time in the sequence as defined.
-2. Derived component must define all `propTypes` and `defaultProps`, that it uses.
-However, they can be references to their respective values in the base component. **Destructuring is not supported.** If a component (not a *prop definition file*) does not define a `propType`, it will not show in the table even if the base element did define it.
+2. The component must define all `propTypes` and `defaultProps`, that it uses.
+However, they can be references to definitions in a *prop definition file*. **Destructuring is not supported.**

-   *Reason: This is needed for cases when the derived component needs to tighten the API.*
-3. Only prop types definition with docblock description are used in the rendered table.
-Therefore, if a derived component defines a propType, but does not provide a description, the definition from the base component is used.

-   *Reason: This allows the derived component do inherit the prop type definition.*
-4. If the derived component defines a concrete default prop value that is not a reference elsewhere this new values is used.
-This happens independently of the prop type definition inheritance defined in rule 3).

-   *Reason: This allows the derived element to change default values of props.*
+3. If prop type has a docblock description its definition and description will be used.
+Otherwise, the definition and description from the referenced *prop definition file* will be used.

 #### Usage